 For a first-time wig and hair system buyer, the industry terminology and definitions can be very confusing.
 When you start reading about hair systems and wigs online, you will come across many unfamiliar terms.
 That’s why we have put together this A to Z guide on hair system and wig terminology.
 We hope you find this glossary beneficial!

 We will start by explaining what a hair system is as this is a new word and concept to many.
-To put it simply, hair system is a semi-permanent hair replacement solution which is attached to the scalp by tape or glue.
+To put it simply, a hair system is a semi-permanent hair replacement solution that is attached to the scalp by tape or glue.
 Hair systems are mostly made with human hair and are designed to be undetectable and worn for days on end.

 They are much more than your typical wigs and toupees.
 That said, you will find that hair systems, hairpieces, toupees and wigs are all used interchangeably in the hair industry.

-Let’s begin with the wig terminology!
+Let’s begin with wig terminology!

 The part of the hair system which is attached to the scalp.
 The base is also what hair is attached to.
 It won’t be wrong to call it the cornerstone wig terminology.

 Base cutting service

 We can cut our default 8” x 10” hair system base size down to the exact measurements that cover the area of your hair loss